ReductioAbsurdum/React-Notes-and-Examples/README.md

   * 2nd is [props]
   * 3rd is children for this element, what goes inside the tags
     * You can list multiple React.createElement() in the 3rd parameter as shown in getting_started/index2.html
-  * Typically you don't use this when using JSX
+  * Typically you don't use this when using JSX, instead you write the JSX tag in place of the React.createElement()

 EX: level1/index3.html
 Here we use JSX but need to transpile it, we were using Babel to convert ```html <h1>hi</h1>``` to React.createElement('h1', null, 'hi');
   * Babel also transpiles your ES6 to javascript readable by the browser
-  * Babel is sort of an all purpose ES6, React element, compiler
+  * Babel is sort of an all purpose ES6/ JSX compiler
   * WARNING: Babel compiles at runtime and that's slow, so don't use in production
 <hr>

 ###Level 2 (Three ways to create components in React):

 In React we use components.
 Components are bits/ pieces of an overall website.
 You can have an entire website be a component and have sub components within the component.
-Components are typically their own tag.
+Components are typically their own tag. <br>
   Component building steps:
-    1st: create tag in DOM you plan to render components to
+    * 1st: create tag in DOM you plan to render components to
-    2nd: create component in Javascript/Babel
+    * 2nd: create component in Javascript/Babel
-    3rd: render component to DOM
+    * 3rd: render component to DOM
-    4th: insert any properties inside component tags where you render to the DOM and put these properties inside your component between curly braces {}
+    * 4th: insert any properties inside component tags where you render to the DOM and put these properties inside your component between curly braces {}

 EX: level2/index4.html
 First off, it's good practice to write components in CamelCase with the first letter Caped as well.
 You'll treat your react component as a variable, call React.createClass ... or whatever you want to create, and render it to the DOM.